 There is an economic activity when resources – such as capital goods, labour, manufacturing techniques or intermediate products – are combined to produce specific goods or services.
-All activity is characterized by input of resources, a production process and an output of products (goods or services).
+All activity is characterized by the input of resources, a production process and an output of products (goods or services).

 An activity thus defined may consist of a single process (e.g. weaving), but can also include different sub-processes each relating to another classification category (thus, the manufacture of a car is broken down into activity specifics such as foundry, forging, welding, assembly, painting, etc.).